endcerro/rqinfall/level3/walkthrough.md

 This time we have a call to fgets, which is safe.

-But right after a printf call, that directly uses the content of fgets as its format string (bad practice), and we can exploit that to change the value of the m global variable.
+But right after there is a printf call, that uses the content of fgets as its format string (bad practice).
+We can exploit that to change the value of the m global variable.

 This variable can be found at address 0x804988c and needs to have  or 64 as value but is set as 0.